carbon-language/carbon-lang/llvm/docs/WritingAnLLVMPass.rst

 you would go ahead and make it do the cool transformations you want.
 Once you get it all working and tested, it may become useful to find out how fast your pass is.
-The :ref:`PassManager <writing-an-llvm-pass-passmanager>` provides a nice command line option (:option:`--time-passes`) that allows you to get information about the execution time of your pass along with the other passes you queue up.
+The :ref:`PassManager <writing-an-llvm-pass-passmanager>` provides a nice command line option (:option:`-time-passes`) that allows you to get information about the execution time of your pass along with the other passes you queue up.
 For example: